Chrysler A57 multibank: Design

-Museum display
+Preservation

 The engine was preserved at the Walter P. Chrysler Museum in America and at the Imperial War Museum Duxford in the United Kingdom.
 The Tank Museum in Dorset, England has a complete A57.
 That museum also acquired a second engine without radiator in 2019, from the UK Defence Academy at Shrivenham.
 Both are currently in storage in the museum's Conservation Centre.

+An operational M4A4 Sherman tank is part of the Wheels of Liberation Collection in Gettysburg Pennsylvania.